St Patrick’s day massacre

 Australia’s new electoral commissioner has puts the facts back into the electoral reform debate, writes Brian Costar

-Above: Australian electoral commissioner Ed Killesteyn.
+Slaying the wild-eyed conspiracy theories: Australian electoral commissioner Ed Killesteyn.
+Alan Porritt/AAP Image

 ON ST PATRICK’S DAY 2009 the new electoral commissioner, Ed Killesteyn, made his inaugural appearance before federal parliament’s Joint Standing Committee on Electoral Matters.
 As would be expected from an organisation that was once described in the High Court as “one of the prides of the country,” it was a thoroughly professional and impartial performance.
 By the end of an hour and three quarters, simply by presenting the hard data, Mr Killesteyn and his colleagues had slain the wild-eyed conspiracy theories used by the previous government to justify its regressive changes to electoral law in 2006.